toiretto/pinoycubers/readme.md

 3. **Events** - Check upcoming official competitions and see results online.
 View the calendar for cubemeets near you
 4. **Group Discussions** - Participate in online group discussions about your favorite puzzles
 5. **User Profiles** - Contribute to the community and earn badges.
 Post your personal bests and tell something about yourself
-6. **Events** - Check upcoming official competitions and see results online.
-View the calendar for cubemeets near you
-7. **Online Competitions** - Compete online with your friend on your favorite puzzles in real time.
+6. **Online Competitions** - Compete online with your friend on your favorite puzzles in real time.
 Host and join a competition using the web interface

 ## Installation Instructions